top of page

 Rev: Incuse square

-Ref: AMNG III/2, –; SNG ANS 271 corr. (ring not noted); three examples with 2 rings in ACSearch - a second ring could be off flan to left e.g. ACSearch.
+Ref: AMNG III/2, –; SNG ANS 271 corr. (ring not noted); three examples with 2 rings in

 a closeup of the surface

-At some point close to Eion's destruction by Kimon and the Athenians in 477/6 it had switched to producing a huge volume of coins on the lower standard and all with the same style and type, merely differing as to the addition of a letter or a symbol (such as an ivy leaf).
+At some point close to Eion's capture by Kimon and the Athenians in 477/6 it had switched to producing a huge volume of coins on the lower standard and all with the same style and type, merely differing as to the addition of a letter or a symbol (such as an ivy leaf).

 Macedon, Eion, AR Trihemiobol (1.01g, 11mm), circa 460-400 BC.